 For spiritual life, we must recognize that we are dependent on God, not just for physical life but also for spiritual life and well-being.
 When we understand grace, we become grateful to God for his mercy.
 We know that we fall way short of his glory, but he loves us anyway.
 This does not cause us to despise him, but to love him.
 We are moved to worship him even more as we see more clearly the endless depths of his love and patience.
 As Titus 2:12 says, God’s grace teaches us to despise sin, and to seek righteousness while we wait for Christ to complete the process he has begun in our lives.

 In Christ, we have confidence!
-He has demonstrated his commitment to us, in setting aside his glory to become a human to give his life for us.
+He has demonstrated his commitment to us—he did this by setting aside his glory to become a human to give his life for us.
 We can be sure that he will complete the job.

 His resurrection is evidence that God approves of his sacrifice for us, that it was accepted, that it was an effective atonement.
 His miracles, his resurrection and his ongoing help in our lives all testify that he can and will do what he has promised.
 He is the God-human mediator, uniquely qualified to give us fellowship with God.